Nikon P900 vs Sony NEX-5

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the P900 and the NEX-5 have been discontinued, but can regularly be found used on eBay.
+Both the P900 and the NEX-5 have been discontinued, but can regularly be found used on ebay.
 The NEX-5 was replaced by the Sony NEX-5N, while the P900 was followed by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the P900 and NEX-5 can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Sony NEX-5 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon P900 or the Sony NEX-5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.